boostorg/website-v2/docs/mailman/local-testing.md

 ## Troubleshooting

-- **Confirm page shows "Could not subscribe - please try again later" for every list** - almost always means `MailmanClient.subscribe()` couldn't reach Mailman.
+- **Confirm page shows "Could not subscribe - please try again later" for every list** - means `MailmanClient.subscribe()` failed against Mailman's REST API.
 Check, in order:
   - Does `docker compose exec web python3 -c "import socket;
     print(socket.gethostbyname('lists.local.test'))"` resolve to an IP?
 If it errors, `web` isn't on the same network as `mailman-core`, or `mailman-core` wasn't recreated after you uncommented